A programme of healing:

 Survivors often keep abusive patterns alive long after the event is over as they struggle to face the betrayal, isolation and pain.
 We help participants focus on correcting the distorted realities they have accepted about themselves.
 Awareness of these distorted beliefs and behaviours provides an opportunity to correct them in the present.
 We grieve what has been lost not to dwell on it, but in order to let it go and free ourselves for a different future, to find our true self long obscured behind grief and anger.

-We are based at an office is in Kensington, London, and the five day, residential programmes are held in various retreat centres in the South of England.
+We are based at an office in Wimbledon, London, and the five day, residential programmes are held in various retreat centres in the South of England.